In a previous post I told you about the students and residents in U.S. medical schools, the surprising new doctors caring for you. Here is an update.

 “In Jauhar’s wise memoir of his two-year ordeal of doubt and sleep deprivation at a New York hospital, he takes readers to the heart of every young physician’s hardest test: to become a doctor yet remain a human being.” ― Time

 Unless otherwise stated, the doctor photos in the post are from the Lightstock.com collection .
-Get 5 free downloads at this affiliate link.
+Get a free 30 day trial at this affiliate link.
 (This blog can earn a commission if you buy photos which helps support the mission of Watercress Words.)

 Thank you for joining me to explore the surprising new doctors caring for you.
 I hope you’ve learned something.
 Please contact me about topics you want to read about.